Gilligan128/FreeMethodist.BibleQuizTracker/README.md

 - .Net 6 SDK installed.
 - Azurite installed and running.

+### User Secrets
+You need to setup the following user secrets (or environment variables)
+- BLOBSTORAGE_CONNECTION_STRING.for connecting to azurite/azure storage.

 # Tech Stack
 The tech stack is based around functional programming paradigms and the [Model-View-Update (MVU)](https://guide.elm-lang.org/architecture/) architecture.